Jump to: Benefits of exercise | Exercise vs diet | Sleep | Stress | Pros | Cons | Key features | Take home message

 - Second Nature takes a holistic approach, looking at all aspects of health, helping you to build up sustainable healthy habits and achieve lasting weight loss

-- Second Nature provides you with an education of nutrition and includes access to a registered dietitian or nutritionist to support you and answer any nutrition queries with the most up-to-date science
+- Second Nature provides you with an education in nutrition and includes access to a registered dietitian or nutritionist to support you and answer any nutrition queries with the most up-to-date science

 - Both Peloton and Second Nature provide you with a peer support group of like-minded individuals